rmattila/rmattila.github.io/about.md

 Colombia (UBC)](https://www.ubc.ca) and [Cornell Tech](https://tech.cornell.edu).
 My
-research interests are within inference and control of stochastic dynamical systems (in particular of [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model)), as well as, real-world applications of machine learning and optimization -- such as in medicine.
+research interests are within inference and control of stochastic dynamical systems (in particular of [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model)), as well as real-world applications -- for example to medicine and health-care -- of machine learning and optimization.

 ## PhD Courses
 * [Partially Observed Markov Decision